khwela/Week8-Web-Development/README.md

 #Furni.shop

-NB!! -Please for the right code website please go to master branch.
+NB!! -Please for the right website please go to master branch.

 Your Furni.shop ecommerce website is a platform designed to sell high-quality furniture, specifically chairs and couches, with a focus on comfort, style, and affordability.
 Here's an overview of its features and functionality: